-I can’t complain too badly about today.
+I can’t complain too much about today.

-The weather turned out really springlike and warm.
+The weather turned out really spring like and warm.

 Raven and the kids were gone most of the day, which left me a quiet house.